-- State Environmental Planning Policy No. 64 (Advertising and Signage). - NSW Government Department of Planning Transport Corridor Outdoor Advertising and Signage Guidelines, November 2017. - Section 3.16 (Signage and Advertising) City of Sydney DCP 2012. - Sydney Harbour Foreshore Authority The Rocks Signage Policy 2013.
+- State Environmental Planning Policy No. 64 (Advertising and Signage). - NSW Government Department of Planning Transport Corridor Outdoor Advertising and Signage Guidelines, November 2017. - Section 3.16 (Signage and Advertising) City of Sydney DCP 2012. - Sydney Cove Redevelopment Authority Scheme 1968. - Sydney Harbour Foreshore Authority, The Rocks Signage Policy 2013.

-Clause 24 of SEPP 64 permits advertising on bridges provided that it meets the requirements outlined by the Department of Planning Guidelines (November 2017).
-The primary purpose of these guidelines, aside from ensuring public safety, is to ensure that the architectural qualities of the bridge or overpass are not compromised.
-Signage must also be compatible with the visual character and amenity of an area.

-This statement deals with heritage impact only.
-Safety implications and public benefit are not discussed.

-The NSW Heritage Office guideline publication Statements of Heritage Impact requires three specific statements to assist in determining the impact of proposed works on the heritage significance of a site or area.
-These statements are as follows.
+5.2 Effect of Work on Subject Site

-The following aspects of the proposal respect or enhance the heritage significance of the item for the following reasons:
+The proposed works will have a minimal and acceptable impact on the Circular Quay Railway Viaduct for the following reasons:

-Section 2.5.5 of the Department of Planning Guidelines deals specifically with signage on bridges.

-The proposed LED digital screen is compatible with the scale of the viaduct.
+- The proposed signage is consistent with the policies laid out by the Sydney Cove Redevelopment Authority Scheme 1968 which envisioned that the area of George Street between Grosvenor Street and the Cahill Expressway would be a hub of retail activity separate from the more historic parts of The Rocks to the east. - The proposed LED digital screen is compatible with the scale of the viaduct.
 The area of the existing signage is not altered.
-The area of coverage of the existing signage is minor compared to the length of the viaduct.

-The existing signage to be converted into a LED digital screen lies within the structural boundaries of the bridge.
-It is restricted to the southern face of the viaduct only (see below).
+The area of coverage of the existing signage is minor compared to the length of the viaduct. - The existing signage to be converted into a LED digital screen lies within the structural boundaries of the bridge.
+It is restricted to the southern face of the viaduct only.

-The signage is not welded or bolted to the existing bridge girder.
-The signs are clamped to the existing bridge; no drilling, bolting or welding is required.
-The significant fabric is thus protected and the work will be fully reversible at a later date.

-The proposed conversion of the existing signage provides for a more interesting element within the public domain.
-Through the use of digital technology the advertisements on the proposed LED screen will change on a 10 second basis.
+- The sign will be clamped to the existing bridge; no drilling, bolting or welding is required.
+The significant fabric is thus protected, and the work will be fully reversible at a later date. - The proposed digital provides for a more interesting element within the public domain.
+Using digital technology, the advertisements on the proposed LED screen will change on a 10 second basis.
 These images are static and not animated.
-This high turnover of advertising will provide visual interest without detracting from the character of the streetscape.

-Although Section 3.16.19.2 of the City of Sydney DCP 2012 excludes internally illuminated signs within the Circular Quay signage precinct it is considered that the proposed LED digital screen advertising sign will not introduce any new adverse impacts on the significance of the railway viaduct in comparison to the existing externally illuminated signage.
-The LED digital screen will produce similar luminosity levels as the existing light box illuminated sign.
-The changeover of advertising on the LED screen on a 10 second basis will not introduce any new impacts on the heritage significance of the viaduct.
+This high turnover of advertising will provide visual interest without detracting from the character of the streetscape. - Although Section 3.16.19.2 of the City of Sydney DCP 2012 excludes internally illuminated signs within the Circular Quay signage precinct it is considered that the proposed LED digital screen advertising sign will not introduce any new adverse impacts on the significance of the railway viaduct in comparison to the existing externally illuminated signage. - The LED digital screen will produce similar luminosity levels as the existing light box illuminated signs.
+The changeover of advertising on the LED screen on a 10 second basis will not introduce any new impacts on the heritage significance of the viaduct. - The proposed digital LED screen advertising sign will continue to conceal part of the welded steel plating of the viaduct.
+This will have an acceptable impact in that the overall area of the viaduct covered is small; other continuous sections of steel plating will remain clearly visible from the public domain, along Alfred Street.
+As noted above, the area of plating covered by the proposal is the same as that covered by the existing advertising sign. - The proposal complies with the guidelines and examples for bridge signage provided by NSW Government Department of Planning Transport Corridor Outdoor Advertising and Signage Guidelines, November 2017.

-The following aspects of the proposal could detrimentally impact on heritage significance.
-The reasons are explained as well as the measures taken to minimise impacts:

-The proposed digital LED screen advertising sign will continue to conceal part of the welded steel plating of the viaduct.
-This will have an acceptable impact in that the overall area of the viaduct covered is small; other continuous sections of steel plating will remain clearly visible from the public domain, in particularly along Alfred Street.
-As noted above, the area of plating covered by the proposal is the same as that covered by the existing advertising sign.
+5.3 Effect of Work on Heritage Items Within the Vicinity

+The proposed works will have a minimal and acceptable impact on heritage items within the vicinity for the following reasons: